 date of issuance of permit.
 Failure to complete work within the prescribed period of time may cause the acceptance to be rescinded and re-submittal will be required.

 C. It is required and fully expected that the applicant shall complete his or her project in a high quality, workmanlike manner, with environmental consideration.

-D. Upon completion of the construction or alteration, a notice of completion must be submitted to: Edelweiss Architectural Control Committee, P.O Box 846, Winthrop, WA 98862.
+D. Upon completion of the construction or alteration, a notice of completion must be submitted to: Edelweiss Architectural Control Committee, 209 Goat Creek Road, Winthrop, WA 98862.
 The new construction or alteration will then be reviewed for conformity to the accepted application.

 3.4 ENFORCEMENT PROCESS

 A. Violations of Design Committee Rules & Regulations may be reported by anyone to the Architectural Control Committee directly or via the EMC Administrative Manager.

 B. Violations will be processed in the following manner:

 1. A member of the Architectural Control Committee shall review the alleged violations.
 Owner, EMC Administrative Manager and EMC Board of Directors shall be notified of said violation.

 2. If the violation remains unresolved, two letters (second by registered mail), seven or more days apart, will be sent to the violator by the EMC Administrative Manager.
 The letter will clearly state the nature of the violation.